-Adaptive Optimization models are Criteo’s most advanced engine optimization models.
-They allow you to input a target, against which the Criteo Engine optimizes your CPC’s in real time to ensure you hit those targets.
-Performance is maximized by adjusting your bid levels every hour to ensure your target is reached with more precision than you would be able to achieve through manual CPC management.
+Adaptive Optimization (AO) models are Criteo’s most advanced engine optimization models.
+They allow you to input a performance target, against which the Criteo Engine optimizes your CPC’s in real time to ensure you hit those targets.
+Performance is maximized by adjusting bid levels every hour to ensure your target is reached with more precision than through manual CPC management.

-This optimization, which is on 24/7, dynamically reacts to external factors such as levels of competition on placements and seasonality effects.
-This, in turn, results in an average 5 % increase in sales at a constant ROI.
+This 24/7 optimization dynamically reacts to external factors such as levels of competition on placements and seasonality effects.
+This, in turn, results in an average sales increase of 5% at a constant ROI.

-Criteo allows you to set targets for Cost of Sale with our Adaptive Revenue Optimization (ARO) model and Cost per Order with our Adaptive Conversion Optimization (ACO) model.
+Criteo allows you to set targets for Cost of Sale (COS) with our Adaptive Revenue Optimization (ARO) model and Cost per Order (CPO) with our Adaptive Conversion Optimization (ACO) model.

-Adaptive Optimization models are a new generation of business optimization models and you need to start the process by accepting a Terms & Conditions addendum in the Management Centre which reflects their new way of optimizing your campaign.
+To get set up on Adaptive Optimization, please first accept the Terms & Conditions addendum in the Management Center which reflects the new way of optimizing your campaign.

-Once the Addendum has been accepted, you need to discuss your campaign’s starting target with your account strategist.
-This is the target the Adaptive Optimisation model will optimize against.
+Once the addendum has been accepted, discuss your campaign’s starting target with your Account Strategist.
+This is the target the Adaptive Optimization model will optimize against.

 To ensure the smoothest transition possible, we recommend you keep a campaign running for about a week with a stable COS/CPO on the relevant standard optimization model before switching to one of our Adaptive Optimization models.
 We also recommend that the starting target is relatively close to the current campaign COS/CPO, otherwise, our Adaptive Optimization algorithm could need several days to learn and find the right bid level for that target.